Brautigan > Chronology 1970s

 At the Pine Creek Lodge, Cabin #2 was not available.
 It had been rented to members of the crew working on shooting Thomas McGuane's movie Rancho Deluxe.
 Brautigan had to settle for Cabin #1, closest to the road, and therefore noisier.
 He stayed there all spring.
 Mary Ann Gilderbloom visited in late May.

 Brautigan did not stay at his new ranch house because it was being remodeled by Peter Miller and a makeshift crew.
 Miller called a friend, Ron Little, who agreed to come to Montana with his partner Tom Kyle and take on the project, which cost Brautigan $15,000.

 The ranch included a two-story ranch house, a large barn, and an outbuilding that Brautigan remodeled into a sleeping cabin.
 The remodeling of the sleeping cabin included a redwood floor, redwood trim around the room, and a triangular, free-standing closet in one corner.
 A painting by Montana artist Russell Chatham of the view once seen out a window filled in during the remodeling hung on one wall.
 A wood cook stove stood in the middle of the room, its chimney bottom boxed in with wood painted a rich shade of raspberry.
 It served as an effective dividing point between the sitting and sleeping portions of the room.
-This photograph by Ross Smith shows the main house and the barn.
-The window in the top of the barn was Brautigan's writing room, suspended in the rafters, three stories above the ground.
-The window looked East, toward the Absaroka Mountains.
+The top of the barn was remodeled as Brautigan's writing room, suspended in the rafters, three stories above the ground.
+A large window looked East, toward the Absaroka Mountains.
 The room was small with some book shelves and a redwood desk for Brautigan's typewriter.
 It was reached by a long climb up a series of stairs inside the barn.

 Saturday, 1 June 1974